 Each summer, we hire young adult interns to work in childcare settings, teaching kids to grow, cook, and preserve garden produce.
 The interns receive extensive training in urban agriculture, food security, and working with children.
 The interns use our 10-week curriculum, which covers topics such as soil health and composting, companion planting, pollinators, harvesting, the food chain, cooking, food preservation, and more.
-In 2016, we taught at 26 sites weekly, reaching 650 kids each week.
+In 2018, we taught at nearly 50 sites, reaching 850 kids each week.

 New Roots Internship

 During the summer of 2016, we offered our first-ever onsite Nature Camp at our new campus.
-The classes, for children ages 3-7, provided children with hands-on opportunities for learning and play in the garden.
-Children learned a variety of new skills based around weekly themes such as wild salads, herbal remedies, and creatures of the garden.
+The weekly classes, for children ages 3-7, provide children with hands-on opportunities for learning and play in the garden.
+Children learn a variety of new skills based around themes such as wild salads, herbal remedies, and creatures of the garden.

-Through a partnership with City Sprouts, we offer Seed-to-Market after school classes at 5 middle schools in Omaha Public Schools: Marrs, McMillan, Monroe, Lewis and Clark, and King Science Center.
+Through a partnership with City Sprouts, we offer Garden to Table after school classes at middle schools in Omaha Public Schools: Marrs, McMillan, Morton, Nathan Hale, Monroe, Lewis and Clark, and King Science Center.
 Participants learn how to grow vegetables and herbs in their school garden as well as how to properly harvest, cook, and preserve these crops through various methods.
 This program specifically highlights STEAM education through plant science and organic gardening techniques, nutrition, and healthy lifestyles.